What is RTMP Ingest and Why is it Important for Live Streaming?

 RTMP ingest is the new role of the protocol.
 In order to understand how this is different from the original role of the protocol, you need to have a basic understanding of video encoding and the technology that makes live streaming possible.

-During the live streaming process, the video file travels in the following route:
+During the live streaming process, the live video travels in the following route:

 Camera → Encoder → Online Video Platform → CDN Servers → Video Player

-RTMP ingest is the technology that transmits the video files from the encoder to the online video platform.
-RTMP ingest requires the use of a compatible encoder, but fortunately, most of the top encoders on the market use this technology.
+RTMP ingest means using the RTMP technology to encode and then deliver the live video from the encoder to the online video platform.
+RTMP ingest requires the use of an RTMP encoder, which is readily available and can be relatively inexpensive compared to encoders using other streaming protocols.